Complications of Lung Transplantation – Rejection

 A combination of drugs is used to prevent rejection; each drug works in a different way.
 The combination is called maintenance therapy and will be taken indefinitely.
 Anti-rejection drugs are explained in greater detail in the NetWellness feature Medications to Treat Lung Transplant.

 When acute rejection is detected, additional drug therapy will be needed.
-Biopsy results and the patient's condition determine the type of drug required to fight rejection.
+Biopsy results and the patient’s condition determine the type of drug required to fight rejection.
 Some of the drugs used will require hospitalization for them to be properly administered.
-Drug treatment of an episode of acute rejection is usually successful.
+Drug treatment of an episode of acute cellular rejection is usually successful.
+As noted above, humoral rejection may also occur and is treated by a combination of medications, immunoglobulins or other products or procedures which attempt to decrease antibody production against the transplanted lung or remove antibody from the blood.

 Chronic rejection is treated is much more difficult to treatment and typically does not respond to simple increase in the level of conventional immunosuppression.